tushar1977/zorvyn/README.md

 description VARCHAR(255)
 ```

 Roles are stored as a table rather than an enum on the users table.
-This
-means new roles can be added without a schema migration.
-The application's
-role-based access control reads role names at runtime, so adding a new role
-is a single INSERT, not a code change.
-There are currently 3 roles - viewer, analyst and admin
+This means new roles can be added without a schema migration.
+The application's role-based access control reads role names at runtime, so adding a new role is a single `INSERT`, not a code change.
+There are currently 3 roles: viewer, analyst, and admin.

 ### `users`
 ```sql